 I cannot believe that it has taken me five years to share a loaf cake recipe with you!
 Since it took a while, I wanted to kick this off (as there will undoubtedly be many more!) with a delicious, super simple vegan chocolate and pear loaf cake.

-The topping is a simple cashew cream that adds another element to the cake and will make you want to eat a whole bowl full of just the cream!
+The topping is a simple cream cheese frosting that adds another element to the cake and will make you want to eat a whole bowl full of just the cream!
 And to finish it off, some chopped chocolate, because who needs an excuse to use more chocolate?!

 As a vegan, going out and ordering something for breakfast or as a treat in a cafe can be tricky!
 I have, however, noticed that more and more cafes have some kind of option.
 I typically won’t go for the uber-healthy raw treats, but instead, pick out the loaf or slice options like this one.